nicholastjx/assessment/README.md

 You may follow this guide to install Eclipse and python or you can use any other software that supports python as well. https://www.ics.uci.edu/~pattis/common/handouts/pythoneclipsejava/eclipsepython.html

-To install python, you can go https://www.python.org/ to download python3 and install python3.
+To install python to run on terminal, you can go https://www.python.org/ to download python3 and install python3.

-#Running on Terminal
+# Running on Terminal
 From the terminal change your directory to the downloaded repository folder. when you are at the terminal, to run test case type: